MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-manage.md

 5. (Optional) Enter a **description** for the work queue.
 6. (Optional) Enter a default lifespan value for work queue items in the **Item default time to live (in minutes)** field.
    > [!NOTE]
-   > If you set a **default time to live** for a work queue, any item you add to the queue without an explicit expiration date will be given an expiration time based on that default value.
-So, if you set the default time to live to 30 minutes, then an item added at 2:00 pm will automatically be given an expiration time of 2:30 pm.
-If that item hasn't been processed by the time its expiration time comes around, it will be skipped over for all following dequeuing requests.
+   > If you set a default time to live for a work queue, any item added without an explicit expiration date will expire after the default time has elapsed.
+So if you set the **Item default time to live** to 30 minutes, an item added at 2:00 pm will expire at 2:30 pm.

 ## Edit a work queue